MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/app-distribution/app-store-distribution/publishing-to-the-app-store.md

 ---
-title: "Publishing to the App Store"
+title: "Publishing Xamarin.iOS Apps to the App Store"
-description: "This article shows how to configure, build, and publish a Xamarin.iOS application for distribution via the App Store.
-It includes a step-by-step guide that covers how to prepare your application for distribution, how to use Apple’s tools to submit your application for review, and, finally, how to publish your application to the App Store." ms.prod: xamarin ms.assetid: DFBCC0BA-D233-4DC4-8545-AFBD3768C3B9 ms.technology: xamarin-ios
+description: "This document describes how to configure, build, and publish a Xamarin.iOS application for distribution in the App Store." ms.prod: xamarin ms.assetid: DFBCC0BA-D233-4DC4-8545-AFBD3768C3B9 ms.technology: xamarin-ios